srowhani/mmlind.github.io/_posts/2016-02-11-Deep_Neural_Network_for_MNIST_Handwriting_Recognition.md

 ### Network Definition

 To build a network one has to first define a model, i.e. define how many layers the network shall have, how may nodes are inside of each layer, etc.
-For this reason I introduced a new structure called *LayerDefinition* which holds the key parameters for each layer and will be attached via a pointer to the respective layer structure (see above).
+To do so I introduced a new structure called *LayerDefinition* which holds the key parameters for each layer and will be attached via a pointer to the respective layer structure (see above).

 ```c
 struct LayerDefinition{